Raphael Hogarth

 Information and Data Protection

-Raphael is frequently instructed in data protection, privacy, technology and information law matters.
+Raphael is ranked as leading junior in this area by both Chambers and Partners and the Legal 500.
+He is frequently instructed in data protection, privacy, technology and information law matters.

 Recent experience in the data protection and privacy field includes:

-• Clearview AI v Information Commissioner (EA/2022/0165/FP) – acting for a US facial recognition company in this high-profile challenge to enforcement and penalty notices issued by the Commissioner for alleged breaches of the GDPR and UK GDPR.
+• Clearview AI v Information Commissioner [2023] UKFTT 00819 (GRC) – acted for the successful US facial recognition company in this high-profile challenge to enforcement and penalty notices issued by the Commissioner for alleged breaches of the GDPR and UK GDPR.

 • Proceedings against a social media company – advice to a platform in relation to proceedings for alleged breaches of data protection legislation.